 Grief is not a one way tunnel, it’s more like a labyrinth.
 It’s very easy to hear the stages rattled off and think they will all happen in a particular order, when in reality some of them don’t even need to happen at all.

-The stages are just tools, based on the experiences of many other grievers, to help you understand and identify how you feel.
+The stages are just a framework to help you understand and identify how you feel.
 It completely normal to realize weeks after a death that you began at a different start point, passed over a step, or even moved backwards.

-Again, these are tools to help identify and understand how your feeling so don’t fret if you feel like your taking two steps back.
-It’s common in grief to feel like you’re making progress one day only to get knocked on your derrière the next.
+Again, these are tools to help identify and understand how you’re feeling so don’t fret if you feel like you’re taking two steps back.
+People commonly feel like they’re making progress in grief one day, and regressing the next.

 Of course stages like ‘depression’ and ‘anger’ are vague and could encompass a whole range of feelings and emotions, but even still the stages don’t cover everything.